 Take advantage of Yukon University’s northern expertise and unique location.

-This two-year Northern Studies diploma program provides a framework that is ideal for those interested in broadening or formalizing their knowledge of the North and the Circumpolar world and its social, political, historical and physical characteristics.
+This two-year Northern Studies diploma program offers a framework that is ideal for those interested in broadening or formalizing their knowledge of the North and the Circumpolar world and its social, political, historical and physical characteristics, issues and stories.
+Your northern expertise is rooted here.

-Northern Studies is ideal for individuals, students or practitioners, who wish to expand and/or formalize their knowledge of the North and its social, political and physical features and issues.
+Northern Studies is ideal for individuals, students or practitioners who wish to expand and/or formalize their knowledge of the North and its social, political and physical features, issues and stories.

-The program's flexibility -- with a limited number of required courses -- allows it to be self-directed and multidisciplinary.
-This makes it a fabulous opportunity for anyone wishing to pursue personal or professional interests in the North and the Circumpolar world, because it enables individually tailored study plans to suit specific needs.
+The program's flexibility -- with a small core of required courses -- allows it to be self-directed and multidisciplinary.
+This makes it a fabulous opportunity for anyone wishing to pursue personal or professional interests in the North and the Circumpolar world, because it enables individually tailored study plans to suit specific needs by including options for independent and multidisciplinary reading, study and research in a range of academic fields.

-Previous college or university study is a step up to a Northern Studies Diploma.
-Those with a Yukon University Liberal Arts certificate (or equivalent) or a previous degree can achieve a post-certificate or post-degree diploma in only one year of full-time study.
-The diploma includes options for independent and multidisciplinary reading, study and research in a variety of social science and humanities fields.
+Previous college or university study can be a step up to a Northern Studies Diploma.
+Those with sufficient previous university-level coursework, a Yukon University Liberal Arts certificate, another academic credential or a previous degree may be able to achieve a post-certificate or post-degree diploma in only one year of full-time study.

 - Grade 12 graduation with English 12